 While every state’s regulations are different, you have rights as a small business owner to protect yourself and your business.
-We suggest seeking out legal council in your state and county directly with specific questions and concerns.
+We suggest seeking out legal counsel in your state and county directly with specific questions and concerns.

 What you need to know: Covid-19

-If you are a brick and mortar business, stay informed with your state’s most up to date information.
+If you are a brick-and-mortar business, stay informed with your state’s most up-to-date information.

 The CDC also provides a plethora of information regarding businesses that are considered “essential”.
 Learn how small businesses are being aided during this challenging time.

 The CDC has provided some guidance for business owners during Covid-19.
 Each state and county have their own rules and regulations that you will also need to be aware of.

 If your business is open to the public